 1) A @united gate agent isn't letting girls in leggings get on flight from Denver to Minneapolis because spandex is not allowed?— Shannon Watts (@shannonrwatts) March 26, 2017

-It reminded me of conversations I had a couple of years ago with with Amanda Hallay about whether or not yoga pants are appropriate in various settings after a Montana lawmaker suggested that yoga pants be banned in public after a rather revealing bicycle event rolled through Missoula.
+It reminded me of conversations I had a couple of years ago with Amanda Hallay about whether or not yoga pants are appropriate in various settings after a Montana lawmaker suggested that yoga pants be banned in public after a rather revealing bicycle event rolled through Missoula.